How Much Is My Traumatic Brain Injury (TBI) Case Worth?

 If you’ve suffered a brain injury due to an accident or because of someone else’s negligence, you’ll need proper representation to receive the compensation you deserve.

-Insurance companies will want you to sign paperwork right away and low-ball you on the settlement amount.
+Insurance companies will want you to sign paperwork right away and lowball you on the settlement amount.

-An experienced personal injury lawyer will work with your doctors to make sure the extent of your injury is fully understood and that the amount of damages you receive is fair.
+A Louisiana personal injury lawyer will work with your doctors to make sure the extent of your injury is fully understood and that the amount of damages you receive is fair.

 Loyd J. Bourgeois